18F/unit-testing-node/_pages/components/middleware.md

 [`exercise/lib/middleware.js`]({{ site.baseurl }}/exercise/lib/middleware.js)
 file.

-If you've skipped to this chapter, you can establish the starting state of the `exercise/` files for this chapter by running:
+If you've skipped ahead to this chapter, you can establish the starting state of the `exercise/` files for this chapter by running:

 ```sh
 $ ./go set-middleware